12 Best Restaurants in Denton, TX 2026 (Best Food)

 940’s Kitchen and Cocktails is a stylishly sophisticated, warehouse-themed restaurant that serves New American cuisine.
 It’s a neighborhood restaurant, so lots of locals love it as if it were their own.
 The food is always made fresh and the cocktails are crafted to reflect the current season.

-They offer weekend brunch from 10 AM to 3 PM on Saturdays and Sundays.
+They offer weekend brunch on Saturdays and Sundays.
 The best seats in the house are on the beautiful outdoor patio, especially when it’s sunny out.

-During the service, they serve tasty, elegant breakfast dishes like eggs Florentine and the classic 940 breakfast (bacon or ham, toast, and two eggs however you want them).
+During the service, they serve tasty, elegant breakfast dishes like eggs Florentine and the classic 940 breakfast.
 These are served with brunch cocktails, like mimosas and Bloody Marys.

 If you’re going for the dinner menu, try out the Denton fried chicken with garlic parmesan mashed potatoes—easily their most popular dish.